theOtherLuke/nordlynx-router/debian13/readme.md

 ### Configure `nftables`
 Change the LAN interface name for yours.
-WAN interface is not required to be configured for this.
-In fact, leaving it unconfigured creates a natural killswitch for LAN traffic if Nord goes down.
-I'm sure you could optionally configure it to allow traffic forwarding to WAN if Nord is down.
+WAN interface should be configured as `nordlynx`.

 `/etc/nftables.conf`
 ```